ProvableHQ/snarkOS/README.md

 #### Optional: CUDA Acceleration for Provers

-> **Heads-up:** This CUDA build is optional.
+> This CUDA build is optional.
 The current snarkOS puzzle does not leverage CUDA acceleration—it is a leftover from a previous event, although CUDA may become relevant again with ARC-43.
+>
+> The CUDA feature is considered unstable and experimental; expect breaking changes.

 For prover operators who want to experiment with GPU support:
 ```